jasonpincin/argosy/README.md

 service1.pipe(service2).pipe(service)
 ```

-This will create a duplex connection between the two Argosy endpoints, and allow both to invoke implemented services via the other.
+This will create a duplex connection between the two Argosy streams, and allow both to invoke implemented services via the other.
 For example:

 ```javascript
 service1.accept({ get: 'random number' }).process(function (msg, cb) {